-DescriptionBased on the 2nd Edition of Advanced Dungeons & Dragons (AD&D) Spelljammer rule book, Spelljammer: Pirates of Realmspace leads the player into a fantasy world to a pilot a ship (Spelljammer) that may travel into space and distant planets for exploration and trade.
+DescriptionBased on the 2nd Edition of Advanced Dungeons & Dragons (AD&D) Spelljammer rulebook, Spelljammer: Pirates of Realmspace leads the player into a fantasy world to a pilot a ship (spelljammer) that may travel into Realmspace and visit eight worlds of inner and outer planets for exploration and trade.

-In this game, the player pilots a Spelljammers ship, consisting of several crew members and heroes (which may be equipped with items) as well as the player's main character.
+In this game, the player captains a spelljammer ship, consisting of several crew members and officers (which may be equipped with items) as well as the player's main character.
 Gameplay primarily consists of trading goods between one planet and another as well as completing quests available at each planet.

-During the course of space travel (first person perspective), the player may encounter other Spelljammer ships, and depending on the situation, space combat may commence with that rival Spelljammer.
+During the course of space travel (first person perspective), the player while travelling in wildspace, may encounter other spelljammer vessels.
+If the player determines the vessel is hostile, space combat may commence by attacking (or being attacked) by said vessel.
 Combat consists of two different areas:

-- Melee combat, where the player boards or is boarded by the enemy Spelljammer, and enters a top-down perspective.
+- Hand-to-Hand combat, where the player boards or is boarded by an enemy vessel after a successful grappling attempt (top-down perspective)

-Achieving victory over an enemy Spelljammer will result in the possibility of the player changing ships, as there are various different Spelljammer ships in the game.
-These Spelljammer ships may later be repaired or upgraded with weapons/accessories in any planet port.
+Achieving victory over an enemy vessel will result in the possibility of the player changing ships, as there are various different spelljammer ships in the game.
+These spelljammer ships may later be repaired or upgraded with weapons/accessories in any planet port.

 Part of the Following Groups